Role-play lesson plans

 - Divide the class into government, opposition, minor parties and Independents (go to Parliament Now on the PEO website for current numbers in the chambers).
 Use these numbers to gain the right proportions for your parliament.

-- Select a Speaker' this is a non-debating role and is generally someone from the government who can exercise authority in the room.
+non-debating role and needs to be someone who can exercise authority in the room.

-- Select a Clerk (pronounced 'Clark') and Serjeant-at-Arms these are parliamentary officers, who do not debate or vote.
+- Select a Clerk (pronounced 'Clark') and Usher of the Black Rod these are parliamentary officers who do not debate or vote.
 A teacher may take up the role of Deputy Clerk.
 This role does not require active participation, but puts the teacher in a central position in the room so they can assist with the running of the role-play.

-- Elect party leaders – the government elects the Prime Minister and the opposition elects the Leader of the Opposition.
+- Elect party leaders the government elects the Leader of the Government in the Senate and the opposition elects the Leader of the Opposition in the Senate.

 Starting the role-play